 - Guaranteed College accommodation for at least the first year of their course

-All new applicants will also be considered for University funding, in addition to the scholarship.
+All new applicants will be considered for University funding in addition to the scholarship.

-Status: Closed for applications (next award for Michaelmas Term 2024 entry)
+Status: Open for applications (next award for Michaelmas Term 2024 entry)